 Should we care about our appearance?
 I think we should… I think that to a certain degree (not entirely), but to a certain degree, how we are doing inside is reflected in how we take care of ourselves, and how we care for our relationships.

-We also need to understand that God made ALL Men Visual, and so we need to be careful not to cause our “brothers in Christ” to sin (men who we are not married to).
+We also need to understand that God made ALL Men Visual.
 We need to dress first for our God, then for our husbands; taking special care not to tempt other men to into sin.
 You can be modest, yet attractive and non-frumpy.

 “If you are filled with light within, then your face will be radiant too.”
 Luke 11:36